isithalal.food Logo

 Reasoning:

-Soy sauce is generally considered halal.
-However, some soy sauces may contain alcohol as a byproduct of fermentation or as an added ingredient (such as in some 'seasoned' varieties).
-If the soy sauce contains alcohol, it would be considered haram.
-Therefore, it's best to check the ingredients and processing to ensure it is halal certified or confirmed to be alcohol-free.
+Soy sauce is generally considered halal if it's naturally brewed using halal ingredients.
+However, some soy sauces contain alcohol as a byproduct of fermentation or as an added ingredient.
+If alcohol is present, even in small amounts, it would be considered haram.
+Therefore, it is uncertain without verifying the specific production method and ingredients.

 What is Halal?